fiskl-accounting/help-docs/docs/Core-Features/Accounting/journal-entries.md

 ---
 title: Journal entries
 sidebar_position: 3
-description: Understanding and managing journal entries in Fiskl
+description: Understanding and managing journal entries
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 tags:
   - Accounting
-  - Journal Entries
+  - Journal entries
-  - Financial Reports
+  - Financial reports
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Journal entries also referred to as `Account transactions` and are the foundation of your accounting system.
 Journal entries are the record of all financial transactions in your business.
 You can think of the [chart of accounts](chart-of-accounts) as your folder structure and journal entries as the transactions within them.

-## How Fiskl Handles Journal Entries
+## How Fiskl handles journal entries

 Fiskl is an intuitive double-entry accounting system built wth the business owner in mind while ensuring accountants have a fully featured accounting platform to process their clients accounts.

 <details>
 <summary>Learn more about the journal entry capabilities</summary>

 1. **Multi-Currency support**: Full multi currency support.
-Cross currency matching, splitting and internal transfers, multi currency chart of accounts and full multi currency reporting
+Cross currency matching, splitting and internal transfers, multi-currency chart of accounts and full multi-currency reporting
 1. **Automatic creation**: Most journal entries are created automatically when you record transactions like sales, purchases, or bank transfers.
 Accounts receivables are automatically managed for invoices and payments.
 Banking feeds and imports automatically generate their respective journal entries
-1. **Real-Time**: All reports and balances are generated in real time.
+1. **Real-time**: All reports and balances are generated in real-time.
 There is no possibility of stale data in your financial reports or balances
 1. **Fully featured on mobile**: You can view and manage journal entries from both the web interface and mobile app
 1. **Accounting methods**: You can switch between cash and accrual without any effect to the underlying data due to our real time approach

 </details>

-## Types of Journal Entries in Fiskl
+## Types of journal entries

 Fiskl supports several types of journal entries to cover all your accounting needs.